Ghanshyam-K-Dobariya/software-jobs-or-internships-4-new-champs/README.md

  1. It needs working experience (Freshers don't have working experience)
  2. Freshers need to pay anything to get internship / job
+ 3. Candidate is in the center, not college.